SpongePowered/SpongeDocs/source/plugins/commands.rst

 Command Registration
 ====================

-Create a command
+Creating a command
 ================

 The first step is to create a class for the command.
-The class has to implement ``CommandCallable``:
+The class has to implement the interface ``CommandCallable``:

 .. code-block:: java